overnetti/pdf_consent_form_renamer/README.md

-# HelloSign Consent Form Renamer
+# HelloSign PDF Consent Form Renamer

 ## Introduction
 The python script `pdf_consent_form_renamer.py` specifically renames HelloSign consent forms for the USENIX Association in the following format: lastname_firstname.pdf.
 If there are duplicate last names, the script will begin a counter after the firstname like so: lastname_firstname_1.pdf and continue counting if there are duplicate lastname and firstname combos.